-The Didactic Program in Dietetics (DPD) provides the academic curriculum that meets the standards for dietetics education.
-Completion of the didactic curriculum provides "eligibility" to apply for a supervised practice experience (dietetic internship) which is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-When choosing a DPD program, students must consider the highly competitive scenario in acquiring acceptance into a dietetic internship program.
-Successful completion of the Didactic Program enhances the advantage for acceptance to a dietetic internship.
-A competitive applicant to a dietetic internship will have a grade point average (GPA) \geq 3.5 and have a combination of volunteer and work experience in the core areas of dietetics; clinical, community, and food service management.
-Completion of the dietetic internship assures eligibility to write the national registration examination of the Commission of Dietetic Registration that grants use of the nationally recognized credential, Registered Dietitian Nutritionist (RDN).
-The DPD Program office is located in room 203 Funkhouser Building on the University of Kentucky campus.
-The DPD Director is Julie Plasencia, PhD, RDN, LDN whose office is located in 209-B2 Funkhouser Building.
+The Didactic Program in Dietetics (DPD) provides an academic curriculum that meets the standards for dietetics education.
+Completion of the didactic curriculum provides "eligibility" to apply for a supervised practice experience (dietetic internship or supervised practice program) which is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+When choosing a DPD program, students must consider the highly competitive scenario in acquiring acceptance into a supervised practice program.
+Successful completion of the Didactic Program enhances the advantage for acceptance to a supervised practice program.
+A competitive applicant to a supervised practice program will have a grade point average (GPA) \geq 3.5 and have a combination of volunteer and work experience in the core areas of dietetics; clinical, community, and food service management.
+Completion of the supervised practice program assures eligibility to write the national registration examination of the Commission of Dietetic Registration that grants use of the nationally recognized credential, Registered Dietitian Nutritionist (RDN).
+The DPD Program office is in room 203 Funkhouser Building on the University of Kentucky campus.
+The DPD Director is Julie Plasencia, PhD, RDN, LDN, whose office is located in 209-B2 Funkhouser Building.